exploratory-io/book/tutorials/yelp.md

-# Analyze Yelp Business Review JSON Data
+# Working with Yelp Business Review JSON Data

 ### What you are going to learn

-Analyzing JSON data by:

 - Working with the list data type / nested (array) data
 - Counting number of the values inside the list